mgmeyers/obsidian-indentation-guides/README.md

 This plugin can be installed using the Beta Reviewer's Auto-update Tool (BRAT) which can be installed from the community plugin list.
 With BRAT installed and active, you can install Indentation Guides by adding `mgmeyers/obsidian-indentation-guides` as a beta plugin.

+## Styling

+Indentation guides are styled with relatively simple CSS, and can be overriden by themes and CSS snippets.
+See [styles.css](styles.css) for relevant classes.

 ## Support

 If you find this plugin useful, consider supporting its development: